 *Small Property (less than 100 units)

 Avalon Villas, Phoenix, Ariz.; Management Company: Celtic Property Management LLC; Owner: Atlantic Development & Investments Inc., Scottsdale, Ariz.

 *Large Property (more than 100 units)

 425 Grand Concourse, Bronx, N.Y.; Management Company: Trinity Management LLC; Owner: Trinity Financial and MBD Community Housing, both in New York, N.Y.

 Vanguard Award for Major Rehabilitation of an Existing Rental Housing Community

-The judges of this year’s Vanguard Awards were distinguished NAHMA members from across the country: Noel Gill, NAHP-e, SHCM, CPO, executive vice president of Northwest Real Estate Capital Corp.; Michael Johnson, SHCM, NAHP-e, executive vice president of Alco Management Inc.; Jim McGrath, SHCM, NAHP-e, chairman of the board of PRD Management Inc.; and Gianna Solari Richards, SHCM, NAHP-e, president of Solari Enterprises Inc.
+The judges of this year’s Vanguard Awards were distinguished NAHMA members from across the country: Cindy Lamb, SHCM, NAHP-e, chief financial officer of CSI Support & Development; Noel Gill, NAHP-e, SHCM, CPO, executive vice president of Northwest Real Estate Capital Corp.; Jim McGrath, SHCM, NAHP-e, chairman of the board of PRD Management Inc.; Gianna Richards, SHCM, NAHP-e, president of Solari Enterprises Inc.; and Timothy Zaleski, SHCM, NAHP-e, past president of NAHMA.

 A brief summary of the award-winning developments follows.

 South Phoenix has been the target of substantial revitalization efforts in recent decades that have brought significant commercial growth, bolstered home development, fostered home ownership, and enabled a wealth of services into a once depressed and heavily blighted area.
 Nonetheless, revitalization has not been without controversy, and the resulting gentrification of South Phoenix has encroached upon historic South Phoenix neighborhoods famous for their diversity and individuality.